bcgov/rems/README.md

 ![](fig/README-unnamed-chunk-12-1.png)

-When the data are downloaded from the BC Data Catalogue, they are cached so that you don't have to download it every time you want to use it.
+When the data are downloaded from the B.C.
+Data Catalogue, they are cached so that you don't have to download it every time you want to use it.
 If there is newer data available in the Catalogue, you will be prompted the next time you use `get_ems_data` or `download_historic_data`.

 If you want to remove the cached data, use the function `remove_data_cache`.
 You can remove all the data, or just the "historic", "2yr", or "4yr":